Benhur Abalos: Controversies

 Secretary Abalos and PNP chief Rommel Marbil (right) accompanying Alice Guo (center) during her deportation proceedings in Indonesia.
 This photo was negatively received due to Guo and the officials' cheerful demeanor in spite of Guo's then-fugitive status.

 In 2001, Abalos was sued by the Office of the Ombudsman for graft due to alleged ₱1.8-billion irregularities in Mandaluyong city projects during his mayoralty term.
 However, Ombudsman Aniano A. Desierto dismissed the case on May 13, 2001, due to lack of evidence, adding that Abalos performed due diligence by establishing a special committee in May 2000 to investigate the alleged missing funds, titles, and assets of the city.

 In September 2024, Abalos was criticized for his perceived warmness toward fugitive Alice Guo when he traveled to Indonesia to process her deportation, with a photo of him and PNP chief Rommel Marbil documenting a private meeting with Guo receiving particular attention by critics for its bad optics.

-In October 2024, former President Rodrigo Duterte filed a malicious mischief case against Abalos and Philippine National Police officers on the 15-day arrest of Apollo Quiboloy operation in the Kingdom of Jesus Christ.
+In October 2024, former President Rodrigo Duterte filed a malicious mischief case against Abalos and Philippine National Police officers on the 15-day arrest of Apollo Quiboloy operation in the Kingdom of Jesus Christ Compound in Davao City.
 In November, Abalos submitted his counter-affidavit with the Department of Justice denying the allegations.

 Personal life

 Family

-Abalos is married to Carmelita "Menchie" Aguilar, the incumbent vice mayor of Mandaluyong, since 1985.
+Abalos is married to Carmelita "Menchie" Aguilar (the incumbent mayor of Mandaluyong) since 1985.
 He met her when she joined Binibining Pilipinas representing Cavite.

-They have six children: identical twins Charisse Marie (Charisse) and Ciara Marie, Benjamin III (Benjie), Charlene Marie, Maria Corazon (Corrine), and Celine Marie.
+They have six children: identical twins Charisse Marie and Ciara Marie, Benjamin III (Benjie), Charlene Marie, Maria Corazon (Corrine), and Celine Marie.
 Ciara Marie died in 2005 at age 19 due to an Escherichia coli bacterial infection.

-Two of his children also entered politics; Charisse served as councilor from the 1st district of Mandaluyong from 2013 to 2022, while Benjamin III serves as councilor from the 2nd district since 2019.
+Two of his children also entered politics: Charisse has served as a Mandaluyong 1st district councilor since 2025 and previously from 2013 to 2022, while Benjamin III has served as a 2nd district councilor since 2019.
 Maria Corazon is one of the delegates for Miss Universe Philippines 2021.

-Abalos is the uncle of politician Jonathan Clement Abalos.
+Abalos is the uncle of 4Ps Partylist Representative Jonathan Clement Abalos.